Kannamma Cooks

 Here it is, Naacha’s awesome poondu kuzhambu.

-Heat oil in a pan and add in the sesame oil.
-Sesame oil is important and its the preferred oil in Tamilnadu cuisine and for this Poondu Kuzhambu.
+Heat a pan and add in the Indian style sesame oil.
 When the oil is hot, add in 3-4 methi-fenugreek seeds.
-Its called as vendhayam in Tamil.
 Do not add a lot as the Poondu Kuzhambu curry will turn very bitter.
 3-4 seeds are good enough.
 Add in the cumin and the black pepper too.
-Let it splutter.
+Let it crackle.
 The oil will foam a little.
 That’s fine.
-Add in 10 cloves of garlic and saute briefly.
+Add in 10 cloves of roughly sliced garlic and saute briefly.

 Add in one sprig of curry leaves and roughly chopped onions.
 Saute for 2-3 minutes until the onions turn soft.
 Add in the tomatoes and fry for a minute.